broccolini/swiss/about.md

 ;
 ```

-Change to one of the following themes, such as `theme-blue`.
+Change to one of the following themes, such as `theme-blue`:

 - blue
 - gray
 - magenta